Republican insurgency in Afghanistan: Background

 Military situation of Afghanistan in 2000, with the Northern Alliance (blue) and other factions including Hazaras (blue striped) resisting the Taliban (red).

 Historically, the Panjshir Valley was known for its natural defences.
 Surrounded by the Hindu Kush mountains, Panjshir never fell to the Soviets during the invasion of the 1980s nor to the Taliban during the civil war of the early 1990s.
 In the war of 1996–2001, Panjshir was a center of the anti-Taliban Northern Alliance.
 In these conflicts, Panjshir was under the leadership of Ahmad Shah Massoud who was killed by a suicide bomber in 2001.
 Soon after, the United States invasion of Afghanistan resulted in the overthrow of the previously dominant, Taliban-led Islamic Emirate of Afghanistan and the eventual establishment of the Islamic Republic of Afghanistan.
 Massoud and his family remained highly respected in Panjshir in the next two decades.

 The traditional anti-Taliban sentiment of the Panjshiris has an ethnic dimension: A majority of the population of the Panjshir Valley are ethnic Tajik people, while the majority of the Taliban are Pashtuns.
-However, these ethnic differences became less pronounced in course of the Taliban insurgency, as the Taliban began to recruit Tajiks into their ranks.
+However, in course of the Taliban insurgency, the Taliban began to recruit Tajiks into their ranks in an effort to improve their image in the northern areas of Afghanistan.

 In 2021, the Taliban overran most of Afghanistan in a lightning offensive; Panjshir Province was the only area which was able to resist until the offensive's conclusion.
 However, the valley's ability to withstand future Taliban assaults was hampered by it being cut off from outside support.
 In the 1980s and 1990s, Panjshir's forces had been able to keep supply lines to Tajikistan open.
 These were not accessible in the 2021 conflict, as the Taliban had successfully taken most of northern Afghanistan.
 Regardless, the former Islamic Republic of Afghanistan initially continued to exercise de facto control over the Panjshir Valley, which was described by The Week as "the only region out of [the] Taliban's hands" as of August 2021.
 Former loyalists to the old republic fled to Panjshir, hoping to transform it into an anti-Taliban stronghold.

 Saleh and Massoud's announcements

-On 17 August 2021, former first vice president of Afghanistan Amrullah Saleh —citing provisions of the Constitution of Afghanistan— declared himself President of Afghanistan from the Panjshir Valley, and vowed to continue military operations against the Taliban from there.
+On 17 August 2021, former first vice president of Afghanistan Amrullah Saleh —citing provisions of the Constitution of Afghanistan— declared himself caretaker president of Afghanistan from the Panjshir Valley, and vowed to continue military operations against the Taliban from there.
 His claim to the presidency was endorsed by Ahmad Massoud and Islamic Republic of Afghanistan Minister of Defence Bismillah Khan Mohammadi along with the Embassy of the Islamic Republic of Afghanistan in Dushanbe.
 On 23 August 2021, Massoud made contact with unnamed American lawmakers.